tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 pulumi stack output
 ```

-## Create an IAM member to invoke the function.
+## Create an IAM member to invoke the function
 Append the following to `__main__.py`
 ```python
 # Create an IAM member to invoke the function.